Lonsurf is a type of chemotherapy drug. You pronounce Lonsurf as lon-sur-f.

 It is a treatment for:

 - bowel cancer that has spread to other parts of the body

 - stomach (gastric) cancer that has spread to other parts of the body

 adenocarcinomaof the gastroesophageal junctionthat has spread to another part of the body

 Lonsurf is made up of 2 drugs, trifluridine and tipiracil.

 Trifluridine works by stopping the growth of cancer cells.
 Tipiracil helps the trifluridine to work longer by stopping it from being broken down by the body.

-You take Lonsurf as tablets, that you swallow with water.
+You take Lonsurf as tablets.
 Your doctor will tell you how many tablets to take.
-You need to take them twice day, within an hour after your morning and evening meals.
+You take them twice a day with a glass of water.
+You need to take them within an hour after your morning and evening meals.